AlecChou/TESO_LibDragonWorldEvent/readme.md

 Declared variables :

-* `LibDragonWorldEvent` : The global table for all addon's properties and methods.
+* `LibWorldEvents` : The global table for all addon's properties and methods.
-* `LibDragonWorldEvent.name` : The addon name
+* `LibWorldEvents.name` : The addon name
-* `LibDragonWorldEvent.ready` : If the addon is ready to be used
+* `LibWorldEvents.ready` : If the addon is ready to be used

 ### Dragon.lua

-Table : `LibDragonWorldEvent.Dragons.Dragon`
+Table : `LibWorldEvents.Dragons.Dragon`

 Contain all info about a dragon.
 It's a OOP like with one instance of Dragon by dragon on the map.